What is Vajrayana?

 Despite the proliferation of Buddhist materials, there is an element of Vajrayana which has remained secret – in terms of transmitting the practices in the context of a teacher student relationship rather than broadcasting them to the public.
 The secret is the practice liturgies, the maps to Vajrayana contemplative practice.
 These are similar to recipes passed down in families, everyone knows what spaghetti sauce is, but to produce grandma’s special spaghetti sauce requires knowledge of the family recipe and family secret.
 Of course, Buddhist contemplative practice is far more consequential than spaghetti sauce, but it is a helpful analogy to understand what is meant by ‘secret’ in Vajrayana.
 It refers to practices which are cared for, regarded as precious and shared with serious practitioners only.
 Similar to the example of spaghetti sauce, even though deity yoga practices follow similar structures which are knowable and recognizable, the important part of the practice, which is the particularities of that practice in the lineage, such as the mantra, liturgy, and lived experience of the practice – are passed on only directly from teacher to student.
 Vajrayana Training does not replace that transmission.
 However, it does aim to provide the knowledge students need to attend empowerments and understand what is going on.

 Vajrayana Training does include ngondro meditation instruction and guidance, so that students are prepared to go deeper into Vajrayana Training with the Lamas they will student with in the future.

-The Small Print On What This Course Is Not
+Further Disclaimers: The Small Print On What This Course Is Not

 Pema Khandro offers a straightforward, warm, light-hearted, down to earth educational approach to Buddhist training.